Why Is My Dental Practice Not Getting New Patients?

 Pick 1-2 platforms and commit to consistent posting (3-4x per week).
 Share behind-the-scenes content, team introductions, patient education, before/afters (with consent), and community involvement.
 Authentic beats polished.

-Key Stat: 71% of consumers who have a positive social media experience recommend the brand
+Key Stat: Consumers who have positive social media experiences are more likely to recommend the brand

 Implement online scheduling that works 24/7.
 Offer extended hours at least 1-2 days per week.
 Enable text messaging for appointment reminders and quick questions.
 Meet patients where they are.

-Key Stat: 67% of patients prefer online booking over phone calls
+Key Stat: A growing majority of patients prefer online booking over phone calls

 Website form submissions sit in your inbox for days.
 New patient calls get a single attempt to reach them.
 Insurance questions go unanswered.
 Every delay is an opportunity for patients to book elsewhere.